 While it's possible to park overnight on the street in downtown Durham there is metered parking nearly anywhere you go.
 Weekends are a bit more manageable as, generally speaking, you don't have to feed the meters Saturdays and Sundays.

-There’s a complimentary lot downtown if you want to park for free and walk over the hotel after check in.
+There's a complimentary lot downtown if you want to park for free and walk over to the hotel after check-in.
 (Which is only a few blocks away from each of the hotels below.)
 The free weekend parking deck is called the Corcoran Street garage, at the corner of Corcoran Street and Ramseur Street.